oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructures.html.markdown

 # Data Source: oci_database_cloud_exadata_infrastructures
 This data source provides the list of Cloud Exadata Infrastructures in Oracle Cloud Infrastructure Database service.

-Gets a list of the cloud Exadata infrastructure in the specified compartment.
+Gets a list of the cloud Exadata infrastructure resources in the specified compartment.
+Applies to Exadata Cloud Service instances only.

 ## Example Usage